wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    GRANT SELECT ON ALL TABLES IN SCHEMA public TO "readonly";
    </pre>

+   NOTE: Although PostgreSQL is used in this sample, Vault also works with MySQL, Microsoft SQL Server, and other database vendors.

-   2. To transmit created credentials securely to the Web App, Vault puts the secret in a <strong>cubbyhole</strong> for each user.
+   9. To transmit created credentials securely to the Web App, Vault puts the secret in a <strong>cubbyhole</strong> for each user.

    "Cubbyhole" is an American phrase for a small safe place allocated to each individual.

    Even the root account cannot read the contents of an individual cubbyhole.
    -- see <a target="_blank" href="https://cloudacademy.com/course/hashicorp-vault/hashicorp-vault-cubbyhole/">COURSE at CloudAcademy.com</a>

-   3. Rather than exposing the client token during transmission, for safe delivery to the Web App, Vault has a <strong>Trusted Orchestrator</strong> figuratively <strong>"wrap"</strong> that secret within a short-lived single-use token.
+   10. Rather than exposing the client token during transmission, for safe delivery to the Web App, Vault has a <strong>Trusted Orchestrator</strong> figuratively <strong>"wrap"</strong> that secret within a short-lived single-use token.

    The token sent to the Web App acts as a pointer to the user's Cubbyhole.

-   4. The Web App receives the wrapping token for "unwrap" by retrieving the secret from its cubbyhole ???
+   11. The Web App receives the wrapping token for "unwrap" by retrieving the secret from its cubbyhole ???

    Note that retrieval can only occur once.
 An error is logged (and sent to the SOC) if additional retrievals are attempted.
    Thus, the library can detect malfeasance with the response-wrapping token.